Click on the course titles below to view general syllabi for Biology courses.

 ________________________________________

-BIOL 441 (3) Advanced Topics in Cell Biology
+BIOL 441 (3) Cell Biology of Intracellular Trafficking

 Analysis of cellular organelles and the intracellular traffic between them, concentrating on mammalian cell systems.
 [3-0-0]